deltafi/deltafi/deltafi-docs/docs/config/authentication.md

 ### Permissions

 Permissions in DeltaFi are static and do not change between releases.

-A list of Permissions can be seen when creating Roles (see below).
+PERMISSIONS_TABLE

 > __Note:__ The `Admin` Permission is a catch-all Permission that will allow access to everything in the system.
 This should be used with caution.